DavidM-Fox/avapi/README.md

 ```

-The ```avapi::time_series``` object is a vector of pairs with each pair containing a Unix timestamp and the data associated with it.
+The ```avapi::time_series``` object is a vector of pairs with each pair containing a Unix timestamp and a vector containing the data associated with said timestamp.
+The data is ordered as [open, high, low, close, volume].

 ```C++